mshash8/movie-chatbot-rilla/README.md

 * Who are the actors in Sleepless in Seattle?
 * Are there movies where the director is the actor of the movie?

+## Demo
+The demos.py script is designed to evaluate the performance and capabilities of this chatbot.
+It includes four demos, each highlighting a specific capability of the chatbot.
+To run this file, execute the command: python demos.py.

+demo1: This simple demo showcases the chatbot's ability to query the database.
+demo2: This demo displays the chatbot's capability to receive feedback on response quality and then act on that feedback.
+demo3: This demo demonstrates the chatbot's memory capability.
+It shows that the chatbot can remember previous interactions and maintain context.
+demo4: This demo illustrates the robustness of the chatbot in extracting entities in a case-insensitive manner.

 ## Limitations
 - **Dynamic Query Handling**: The need to dynamically handle abstract queries provides excellent flexibility, but the solution can be brittle and inconsistent, sometimes generating imprecise Cypher statements.